MS Astor: 1988–1995: Fedor Dostoevskiy

 On 3 October 1988 Marlan Corporation sold the Astor to the Soviet Union-based Black Sea Shipping Company.
 Renamed Feodor Dostoevskiy and re-registered to the Soviet Union, the ship was chartered to the West German Transocean Tours in December 1988.
 She stayed in Transocean Tours service until March 1990, when she was chartered to Neckermann Seereisen.
-Following the collapse of the Soviet Union in 1991, the Feodor Dostoevskiy's ownership was transferred to Fedor Dostoevskiy Shipping Co., a Bahamas-based company, and reregistered to the Bahamas.
+Following the collapse of the Soviet Union in 1991, the Feodor Dostoevskiy's ownership was transferred to Fedor Dostoevskiy Shipping Co., a Bahamas-based company, and re-registered in the Bahamas.
 Apart from the change of flag, this had no effect in her operations.

-1995 onwards: Astor (again)
+1995–2020: Astor (again)

 Following the end of Feodor Dostoevskiy's charter to Neckermann Seereisen, she was chartered to Aquamarin in December 1995 and reverted to the name Astor.
 In 1996 the ship was sold to Astor Shipping Co., and again chartered to Transocean Tours.
-At some point prior to 2008, she was acquired by Germany-based Premicon, but she continued to operate for Transocean under charter.
+At some point prior to 2008, she was acquired by Germany-based Premicon, but continued to operate for Transocean under charter.

 On 28 November 2008, the German Navy reportedly prevented Somalian pirate speedboats from attacking Astor.
 She was sailing in the Gulf of Oman en route from Sharm-al-Sheikh in Egypt to Dubai, when the German Brandenburg-class frigate Mecklenburg-Vorpommern detected pirate speedboats apparently attempting to attack Astor.
 Mecklenburg-Vorpommern entered the path of the oncoming speedboats while they were still some three miles from Astor.
 Warning bursts of machine gun fire were used to ward off the threat without those on the cruise ship becoming aware of the situation.

 In February 2013, Astor was chartered for three years, commencing in 2013, by Cruise and Maritime Voyages (CMV) in a bid to fill the "gap" in the Australian market after the exit of Classic International Cruises.

 In December 2014, Cruise & Maritime Voyages purchased the vessel from its bankrupt owners, Premicon.
-The vessel planned to sail a winter 2015 season with Cruise & Maritime Voyages before briefly moving back to the fleet of Transocean Tours where she sailed a summer season from Germany before switching back to CMV for the winter 2016 season.
+The vessel planned to sail a winter 2015 season with Cruise & Maritime Voyages before briefly moving back to the fleet of Transocean where she sailed a summer season from Germany before switching back to CMV for the winter 2016 season.

-In 2019, Cruise & Maritime Voyages announced it would rename Astor as Jules Verne and would deploy the ship in the French market beginning in May 2021.
-However, Cruise & Maritime Voyages entered administration in 2020 due to the COVID-19 pandemic, and the ship was sold at auction by CW Kellock London on 15 October 2020 for $1,710,000.
-She beached in Aliaga, Turkey on 23 November 2020 for scrap.
-Scrapping started on November 27, 2020 and, as of March 30th 2021, she has been completely scrapped.
+In 2019, Cruise & Maritime Voyages announced it would rename Astor to Jules Verne and would deploy the ship in the French market beginning in May 2021.
+However, Cruise & Maritime Voyages entered administration in 2020 due to the COVID-19 pandemic, and the ship was sold at auction by London-based C W Kellock on 15 October 2020 for $1,710,000.
+She was beached in Aliaga, Turkey, on 23 November 2020 for scrap.
+Scrapping started four days later and was completed by 30 March 2021.